 We schedule brief supervised meetings at first.
 Short, positive sessions reduce fear and reinforce curiosity.
 Over days, we lengthen interactions as the parrot shows relaxed feathers, soft chirps, and willingness to step up.

-When our group play happens, we watch for warning signs like fluffed feathers, lunges, or loud screeches.
+When our group play happens, we watch for warning signs like fluffed feathers, lunges, and loud screeches.
 We separate participants calmly and try slower, shorter reintroductions.
 Positive rewards for calm behaviour speed recovery and teach better social skills.

 Predictability matters to a happy parrot.
 We build a daily social schedule with morning greetings, an afternoon play window, and quiet evenings.
 Consistent timing helps a pet parrot’s socialization routine feel safe and rewarding.
 The bird learns when to expect attention and when to rest.